|

 opportunity to introduce yourself and meet our members.

 Monthly Newsletter- This is a monthly meeting notice and news bulletin for MAHS members.
-It is mailed the week before the scheduled meeting with the program information, the meeting agenda and local history updates.
-Quarterly Journal- Our six page Yankee Flyer quarterly journal for members contains articles on Massachusetts aviation history- airlines, aero events, personalities, company histories and airfields etc. Yankee Flyer Calendar- Each year since 1995 MAHS has produced a pictorial calendar with 14 unique Massachusetts aviation photographs and a chronology of key Bay State aero events.
+It is mailed the week before the scheduled meeting with the program information and agenda.
+Quarterly Journal- Our eight page Yankee Flyer quarterly journal is for members contains articles on Massachusetts aviation history- airlines, aero events, personalities, company histories and airfields etc. Yankee Flyer Calendar- Each year since 1995 MAHS has produced a pictorial calendar with 14 Massachusetts aviation pictures and a chronology of key Bay State aero events.
 Archives- MAHS has accumulated files in paper, electronic and image form on all aspects of our aviation history-while far from complete, we are working diligently to preserve significant aero history records.
 We are also surveying the library and historical community to identify and record the location of similar aviation history records.
-We are interested in learning about, documenting and preserving any and all aviation records.
+We are interested in any and all aviation records that should be preserved and shared.

 Annual Membership